by Steven K. Roberts

 These things are lovely.
 They certainly aren’t cheap (Amazon 1248, 16A, 24Ai, & AVB switch ), but they eliminate an entire development project while adding a rich web-based UI.
 A future post will explore them in greater detail… they solve that anything-to-anything problem while providing internal mixers, EQ, and Thunderbolt/USB host interface.
 The learning curve is substantial, but it is insanely flexible.

 The net effect of this mountain of professional overkill (worthy of touring bands and concert halls) is that now all my audio devices… about 48 sources and half that many sinks… will converge on this dense region in console zone Epsilon.
 Many of those are parts of stereo pairs, related to the piano/entertainment/recording; another group are microphones ranging from podcasting to security; a few more are computers; and a large cluster are radios and their various audio interconnects.
 There’s even a dedicated Pi for streaming to and from the Internet.

 So here’s where it gets fun.
 Wanna talk on the Icom 7300 HF rig?
 Pull the boom condenser microphone to my face, poise my toe over a PTT foot switch, and tell the machine via app or macro that it’s time to play radio.
 The output gets routed to headphones, mains, or console speaker… and if I prefer to use the aero headset for noise reduction, well, we can do that too.
 Anything to anything, not five dangling microphones and at least that many speakers.

-Or, perhaps I’m doing a YouTube video, shaping and de-essing my voice through the DBX 286s input channel strip, mixing in audio sources while talking about whatever… hydrophone, exterior mic, engine room sounds, recordings from the Mac or Tascam box, stingers, theme music, interviews, or radio chatter.
+Or, perhaps I’m doing a YouTube video, shaping and de-essing my voice through the DBX 286s input channel strip, mixing in audio sources while talking about whatever… hydrophone, exterior mic, engine room sounds, recordings from the Mac or Tascam box, monitoring while using the USB Yeti mic, stingers, theme music, interviews, or radio chatter.